candasm/lafres/README.md

     }
 }
 ```

-For this case if you will post request like this:
+For this case if you will receive post request like this:
 ```
 	[
             'title' => 'test',